department-of-veterans-affairs/va.gov-team/platform/accessibility/mac-voiceover-guide.md

 - After using any interactive element, make sure that pressing tab moves to an element that is immediately after where you left off or to an element that’s unsurprising

 #### 6) Make sure all elements that _look_ like form elements are coded as such
-- Use VO+U to open rotor and arrow to the form controls list – make sure all elements that look like form elements are on this list
+- Use `VO + U` to open the rotor and arrow to the form controls list – make sure all elements that look like form elements are on this list

 #### 7) Make sure all form elements can be interacted with
 - Tab through all form elements to make sure nothing gets skipped over
 - Use enter key to access a drop down or buttons
-- Use VO+spacebar to select checkboxes/radio buttons
+- Use `VO + Space` to select checkboxes/radio buttons